bmenne-dspace/fmi-ls-bus/README.md

 ## Wireshark PlugIn

-The [FMI-LS-BUS Wireshark PlugIn] extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.
+The [FMI-LS-BUS Wireshark PlugIn] adds protocol support for FMI-LS-BUS to Wireshark.
+The plugin decodes captured FMI-LS-BUS operations and presents message contents, arguments, and status information in a structured, human-readable form instead of raw binary or hexadecimal data.
+This enables users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.

-The plugin automatically analyzes FMI-LS-BUS logs and decodes operations into a clear and structured representation.
-Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, arguments, and status information.

-Please note that this only refers to the Wireshark plugin itself.
-Either the FMU or the importer (e.g. [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm)) must be able to log the FMI-LS-BUS operations according to the Wireshark format in a `.pcapng` file.
+The plugin only analyzes existing captures.
+The FMU or importer, such as [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm)), must log the FMI-LS-BUS operations to a `.pcapng` file in the format expected by the plugin.
+Operations written to or received by an FMI-LS-BUS terminal are recorded, with the packet direction indicating the direction of each operation.

 ## Cross-Check Models